EARnagram/crud_related_models/source/crud_related_self_1n.md

 similarly to a __n:n__ relationship with a through table.

-This 1:n relationship has a `through` relationship to another model to keep track of the relationships between instances of the __same__ model.
+This 1:n relationship has a `through` relationship to another model to keep track of the relationships between instances.

 - **[Understanding and Context](#understanding-and-context)**
 - **[Migrations](#migrations)**